 Residents have three weeks (15 days) of vacation time per year.
 Additional time is available for educational conferences, national meetings, professional examinations and fellowship/employment interviews.

 In addition to the stated summary of benefits

 , Housestaff are encouraged to attend and present at local and national meetings; the Mead Fund provides monies to support educational travel and/or purchase of educational material for Housestaff.

-House staff in graduate medical education are provided with professional liability insurance coverage with limits of $5,000,000 per medical incident/$15,000,000 aggregate.
+House staffs in graduate medical education are provided with professional liability insurance coverage with limits of $5,000,000 per medical incident/$15,000,000 aggregate.
 Medical insurance coverage is available for single house officers as well as married with dependents, and malpractice insurance is provided by the hospital.
 Apartments and single rooms (hospital owned) are available at cost.
 Privately owned apartments are present in the immediate neighborhood.
 Career counseling and seminars in practice management, stress and risk are provided.
 Parking is free for residents.

 In addition to the excellent departmental library, the hospital library contains more than 20,000 books and bound volumes, including more than 500 current journal titles.
 There is also access to the libraries of the Hartford Medical Society and the University of Connecticut Medical Center.
 A hospital maintained gymnasium is available for resident use.